 The Highland Park Public Library

 The Mount Prospect Public Library

 Complete the form at the bottom of this page to join our email list and receive updates on our FREE performances in our theatrical reading season.
 Be sure to "Like" our Facebook page, too. facebook.com/shakespeareprojectchicago

-Our fee-based Education Outrreach program includes our productions of "50-Minute Romeo and Juliet" and "50-Minute Hamlet" which are performed in the school.
-Contact email@example.com for pricing and performance availability.
+Our fee-based Education Outrreach program includes our long-running production of "50-Minute Hamlet" which is performed in the school.
+Contact firstname.lastname@example.org for pricing and performance availability.

 Our theatrical readings and education outreach productions are presented by professional actors who are members of Actors' Equity Association, the union of professional actors.

 The Shakespeare Project of Chicago is primarily funded by individual donors who support our mission of making Shakespeare accessible to all.
 The Shakespeare Project of Chicago is a not-for-profit 501c3 organization.
 All donations are tax deductible to the fullest extent of the law.
 To make a donation, click on the Benefactors link above.